Torchy’s Tacos Queso Pop-Up, Ink Lounge

 Only a Texas transplant truly appreciates the rarity of good queso north of the homeland.

 Though many I know judge – and harshly – the quality of a restaurant based solely on the mastery of its salsa offerings, I tend to lean toward queso as a barometer of success instead.
 To reach the Tex-Mex ideal of a golden, molten, not-entirely-natural bowl of mildly spicy cheesy heaven, viscosity is key.
 The mixture should be not so thick as to support a standing chip, but not so thin as to drizzle miserably off a wanly-coated one, either.
-It should be just spicy enough to light a fire in your mouth, but not so much to make you suffer before your inevitably delayed water refill, and I prefer mine to be festooned with some mixture of south of the border goodies – pico de gallo, cilantro, jalapenos and yes, even more cheese in the form of queso fresco or cotija.
+It should be just spicy enough to light a fire in your mouth, but not so much to make you suffer before your inevitably delayed water refill, and I prefer mine to be festooned with some mixture of the south of the border goodies – pico de gallo, cilantro, jalapenos and yes, even more cheese in the form of queso fresco or cotija.

 Settle in with a toasty bowl of lightly salted tortilla chips (not from a bag, please and thank you), or better yet, a few hot griddled flour tortillas for dipping, and tell me you’ve never eaten your fill before the entree arrives.

-Alas, good queso is scarce in Denver – Rio Grande’s is the closest I’ve found, and (secret shame) On the Border will work in a pinch, but by and large the real stuff just isn’t out there.
-Which is why I’ve been watching the progress of Denver’s first Torchy’s Tacos with eager anticipation.
+Alas, good queso is scarce in Denver – Rio Grande’s is the closest I’ve found, and (secret shame) On the Border will work in a pinch, but by and large, the real stuff just isn’t out there.
+This is why I’ve been watching the progress of Denver’s first Torchy’s Tacos with eager anticipation.
 The Austin-based taco house is known not only for its brash and tasty tacos, but particularly for its heavenly green chile queso, sent directly to unworthy mankind from the gods of cheese above.

 And those clever little minxes over at Torchy’s Denver knew exactly how to lure me out prior to their Feb 2 official opening – Queso.
 Pop-up.